Nigerians in diaspora sent home $21 billion

 Millenial entrepreneurs starting more companies and at a younger age

-According to the 2016 BNP Paribas Global Entrepreneur Report, millenial entrepreneurs or “millennipreneurs,” who are between 20 to 35 years old, are “starting more companies, managing bigger staffs, and targeting higher profits than their baby boomer predecessors.”
+According to the 2016 BNP Paribas Global Entrepreneur Report, millennial entrepreneurs or “millennipreneurs,” who are between 20 to 35 years old, are “starting more companies, managing bigger staffs, and targeting higher profits than their baby boomer predecessors.”

-The report by the Scorpio Partnership consultancy surveyed 2,600 high and “ultra-high” net worth entrepreneurs from 18 countries.
+The report by the Scorpio Partnership consultancy surveyed 2,600 high and “ultra-high” net-worth entrepreneurs from 18 countries.
 Together they’re worth just over $17 billion.

 Software development help for Johannesburg-based tech entrepreneurs

-South African tech entrepreneurs that are struggling with getting their software systems (mobile, web or IoT) to a global standard, have the opportunity to sit down with a senior engineer or UX designer at Jozihub’s App.Clinic sessions.
+South African tech entrepreneurs who are struggling with getting their software systems (mobile, web or IoT) to a global standard, have the opportunity to sit down with a senior engineer or UX designer at Jozihub’s App.Clinic sessions.

-App.Clinic @ Jozihub is a junior software developer’s chance to get an hour long, face-to-face session with experienced software professionals from a variety of top organisations who contribute their time to provide unique and highly valuable code and design diagnoses to help startups take their code to the next level.
+App.Clinic @ Jozihub is a junior software developer’s chance to get an hour-long, face-to-face session with experienced software professionals from a variety of top organisations who contribute their time to provide unique and highly valuable code and design diagnoses to help startups take their code to the next level.

 The sessions are facilitated by 10 of South Africa’s finest senior developers and UX designers from multinational and national software houses.
-These ten senior developers are paired with 20 young startups for an intensive, hands-on personalised one hour session.
+These ten senior developers are paired with 20 young startups for an intensive, hands-on personalised one-hour session.
 In each session mentors will take a close look at your design and development decisions, providing real-time insights, solutions and suggestions.